meshcloud/meshcloud-docs/docs/meshcloud.tenant.md

 > Only users with the role [Workspace Manager](meshcloud.workspace.md#assign-meshworkspace-roles) or [Workspace Owner](meshcloud.workspace.md#assign-meshworkspace-roles) have access to the administrative functionality described in this section.

-If you would like to delete a meshTenant which is no longer used, open the corresponding meshTenant navigate to
+If you would like to delete a meshTenant that is no longer used, open the corresponding meshTenant and navigate to **Deletion**.

-**Deletion**.

 > If you delete the entire meshProject [submitted for deletion](meshcloud.project.md#delete-a-meshproject) instead,
 > the meshProject will be deleted once all meshTenants within the meshProject have been deleted successfully.